 Store cake in a covered container for up to 1 day before serving.
 If using plastic wrap, stick toothpicks into the top of the cake to keep the whipped topping from touching the plastic.
 Wrap plastic loosely around cake and refrigerate.

-Other Summer Dessert Recipes to Try:
+Other Summer Dessert Ideas:

 - Frozen Lemon Blueberry Cheesecake Pie – 3 years ago